karpovnik97/DDIT-Team-C/working_files/deliverables/deliverables/project_charter_template.md

 List five to eight specific areas of analysis the project will cover.

-1.
-2.
-3.
-4.
-5.
-6.
-7.
-8.
+1.The impact of international e-commerce platforms  on logistics flows in Georgia 2.Cost and pricing differences between global platforms and Georgian logistics providers 3.The role of platform-controlled logistics networks and their effect on local courier companies 4.Level of digital integration (e.g., API, tracking systems) between local couriers and e-commerce platforms 5.Changes in customer expectations regarding delivery speed, reliability, and transparency 6.Competitive positioning of Georgian last-mile logistics operators 7.Operational and technological capabilities of local courier companies 8.Access to order flows and how it is controlled within platform ecosystems

 ### Scope boundaries

-- Geographic scope:
+- Geographic scope: Georgia, with focus on major urban areas (Tbilisi, Batumi, Kutaisi) and cross-border e-commerce flows
-- Time horizon for analysis:
+- Time horizon for analysis: Primarily 2020–2025, capturing the rapid growth of e-commerce and recent platform expansion trends
-- Which part of the value chain:
+- Which part of the value chain:Last-mile delivery and its integration with cross-border e-commerce fulfillment systems
-- Which customer segments:
+- Which customer segments:individual consumers, Small and medium-sized enterprises (SMEs) selling through online platforms
-- Which competitors or entrants:
+- Which competitors or entrants:International e-commerce platforms with integrated logistics, Global logistics providers (DHL, UPS, FedEx)

 ---